Clara Rockmore: Early years

-Clara Rockmore was born in Vilnius, then in the Russian Empire, to a family of Lithuanian Jews.
+Clara Rockmore was born on 9 March 1911 in Vilnius, then in the Russian Empire, to a family of Lithuanian Jews.
 She had two elder sisters, Anna and Nadia.
 Early in her childhood she emerged as a violin prodigy.
 At the age of four, she became the youngest ever student at the Saint Petersburg Conservatory, where she studied under the prominent violinist Leopold Auer.
 After the October Revolution the family moved back to Vilnius, and then to Warsaw, before obtaining visas and leaving for the United States in 1921.

 In America, Rockmore enrolled at the Curtis Institute of Music.
 As a teenager, tendinitis affected her bow arm, attributed to childhood malnutrition, and resulted in her giving up the violin.
 However, after meeting fellow immigrant Léon Theremin and being introduced to his electronic instrument, the theremin, she became its most prominent player.
 She performed widely and helped Theremin to refine his instrument.